GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/lighthouse-max-potential-fid/index.md

 [How to improve your TTI score][tti].
 The strategies for majorly improving Max Potential FID are largely the same as the strategies for improving TTI.

-If you want to optimize your Max Potential FID score, you need to reduce the duration of your longest tasks, since that is what Max Potential FID specifically measures.
-[Idle Until Urgent](https://philipwalton.com/articles/idle-until-urgent/) is one way to do that.
+If you want to optimize your Max Potential FID score specifically, you need to reduce the duration of your longest tasks, since that is what Max Potential FID technically measures.
+The [Idle Until Urgent](https://philipwalton.com/articles/idle-until-urgent/) strategy is one way to do that.

 ## How to capture FID field data